 Want to Learn to Turn on Your Own Lathe?

 I’ve had folks bring their own lathes to my shop so that they are learning on their own equipment.
 You are welcome to bring your lathe if part of your goal is to learn on your own equipment.
-If we are doing a class on bowl turning or focusing on some larger piece (not small spindle turning), I ask that you have at least a 3/4 HP machine.
+If we are doing a class on bowl turning or focusing on some larger piece (not small spindle turning), I ask that you have at least a 1 HP machine.
 Using a machine with less power can be frustrating and quite time-consuming.
+Contact me to discuss other options.